There's a little meeting going on, Bibi, Netanyahu, and Obama.

 Maybe they don't look at the president being slapped down here.

-I got I gotta uh give myself some a wide birth here because right now I'm visual only and reading close captioning.
+I got to give myself a wide berth here because right now I'm visual only and reading closed captioning.

-So it appears to me that that what Netanyahu is saying is essentially look that stuff you said yesterday, we really appreciate how you feel.
+So it appears to me that what Netanyahu is saying is essentially, look, that stuff you said yesterday, we really appreciate how you feel.

 We can't do any of it.